 - 11 July 2013 – Three Neglected-Disease Treatments Newly Added to WHO Essential Medicines List for Paediatric Use

 Médecins Sans Frontières, Epicentre, the HAT Platform, Swiss Tropical & Public Health Institute, national control programmes of the Democratic Republic of the Congo and Republic of Congo, with support of the World Health Organization and drugs donated by Sanofi and Bayer.

-Department for International Development (DFID), UK; French Development Agency (AFD), France; Médecins Sans Frontières/Doctors without Borders, International; Medicor Foundation, Liechtenstein; Ministry of Foreign and European Affairs (MAEE), France; Republic and Canton of Geneva, International Solidarity Office, Switzerland; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland.
+Department for International Development (DFID), UK; French Development Agency (AFD), France; Médecins Sans Frontières/Doctors without Borders, International; Medicor Foundation, Liechtenstein; French Ministry for Europe and Foreign Affairs, France; Republic and Canton of Geneva, International Solidarity Service, Switzerland; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland.